gcardi/Anafestica/QUICK_TOUR.md

 # Quick tour

 Suppose the goal is to create a small application consisting of a single form.
-The application must be able to save the position, size, and state of the form together with an additional attribute.
+The application must be able to save the position, size, and state of the form along with an additional attribute.
 To make sense of this "journey" into the library, let's try writing a small clock gadget.
 This gadget must allow (and remember) the selection of the font used to show the time.
+Also, even the form position, the size, and the state have to be stored.

-Here's how it could be designed:
+Here's how it could be the form layout:

 <img src="https://i.ibb.co/t4hqQFz/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-8.png" alt="Demo app screenshot">

 The application is simple.
-Get the persistence of form and custom attributes "by hand" is not so simple: requires a fair amount of code.
+Get the persistence of the form and of the custom attributes "by hand" is not so simple: requires to write a fair amount of code.
 On the other hand, using the Anafestica library greatly simplify the process: in short, it only takes a few lines of code to save a form in the Windows registry, as it's possible to see below:

 <img src="https://i.ibb.co/4RMBg1Y/1.png" alt="Sample header file">

 <img src="https://i.ibb.co/TBNYKRk/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-2.png" alt="Sample implementation">

 But the whole story is a little longer.
-Where were the attributes of the form stored?
-In particular, which place in the register?
+For example, where are the attributes of the form stored?
+In particular, which place in the Windows Registry?
 In the most obvious place: in the `HKCU/Software/_Vendor/Product/Version_` registry key.

 But where the hell does the *Vendor*, *Product*, and *Version* parts get the library from?
 How does the library user set these values?
 The answer is simple: from the project's version info keys.
 Namely: